Megalomaniac meaning - Here’s the definition

 How can you recognize a megalomaniac?

 It’s important to define the characteristics of megalomaniacs before being able to act.
-This psychological illness has this type of behavior.
+This psychological condition often manifests through specific behaviors.
 Here’s how to recognize a megalomaniac:

-➜ Megalomaniacs are often narcissistic perverts, that’s why it’s important to recognize them.
-However, not all are; some of them aren’t manipulative.
+➜ Megalomaniacs are often narcissistic perverts, which is why it’s important to recognize them.
+However, not all megalomaniacs are manipulative; some exhibit these traits without intentionally harming others.

 You may be interested in this article >>> How to break up with a narcissistic pervert